ryansb/hugo-lambda/README.md

 ## Overview

 1. Download this repo and run the CloudFormation template
+1. Open the Lambda function in the console and add an SNS event handler from the SiteChangeTopic queue
 1. Upload your site's source to the input.your.site bucket
-1. The first lambda function downloads and syncs any static content to the your.site bucket
-1. The second lambda function pulls down all the theme/template content and runs hugo to generate your site
 1. Generated site is synced to the your.site bucket, and is served by S3 [static hosting][s3site]